blowdart/AspNetAuthorizationWorkshop/README.md

 4. Make the Edit functionality only available to Administrators for the company that has issued the album.
 5. Change the `Index` action in the `HomeController` so it only lists all albums and but the edit link is only shown for administrators for the company that issued the album.

-A sample solution is containing in the `Workshop_Suggested_Solution` folder.
+A sample solution is contained in the `Workshop_Suggested_Solution` folder.